Early phenomenology: Ideas I and the realism/idealism debate

-While phenomenology as it was presented in the Logical Investigations was flourishing in both Göttingen and Munich, Husserl was moving toward a conception of phenomenology as a form of transcendental idealism.
+While phenomenology as it was presented in the Logical Investigations was flourishing at both the University of Göttingen and the Ludwig-Maximilians-Universität München, Husserl was moving toward a conception of phenomenology as a form of transcendental idealism.
 In 1905, Husserl traveled to Seefeld for his summer vacation, and was visited by Pfänder and Daubert.
 In the manuscripts from this time, we find the emergence of the phenomenological reduction and Husserl's first moves toward transcendental idealism.
 Shortly after the vacation, Daubert penned a manuscript divided into two parts: one on transcendental philosophy, and the other on phenomenology.
-Upon his return to Göttingen, Husserl began a serious re-reading of Kant, and in 1907, made his new conception of phenomenology public in a series of five lectures titled, The Idea of Phenomenology.
+Upon his return to the University of Göttingen, Husserl began a serious re-reading of Kant, and in 1907, made his new conception of phenomenology public in a series of five lectures titled, The Idea of Phenomenology.
 The turn away from the descriptive psychology and realist phenomenology outlined in the Logical Investigations was completed with the publication of Ideas Pertaining to a Pure Phenomenology and to a Phenomenological Philosophy in the inaugural edition the Jahrbuch.

 Many of Husserl's students, particularly those that he shared with Reinach, resisted the turn to idealism.
-The phenomenologists who had remained with Lipps in Munich championed realist phenomenology in opposition to Husserl.
+The phenomenologists who had remained with Lipps at LMU championed realist phenomenology in opposition to Husserl.